GitBolt/solana-bank-workshop/README.md

 Finally, we're making a CPI to clockwork thread, starting at line 69.

-> Note that in target_ix variable, we're getting `crate::accounts crate::instructions` from Anchor directly at compile time.
-This is how we're able to get `AddInterest` context accounts and data required without having to import them or anything similar.
+> Note that in target_ix variable, we're getting `crate::accounts` and `crate::instructions` from Anchor directly at compile time.
+This is how we're able to get `AddInterest` context accounts and data required without having to import them or do anything else.
 ----

 #### 3.1 Depositing Amount